 - Explore opposite concepts like peace and conflict or natural and artificial.

 Photography is all about light.
 Many photographers prefer not to pull out their cameras in the middle of a sunny day because of the hard light.
 This is a time when you need to look for shadows.

 Challenge yourself to make interesting pictures in sunny, bright conditions when you might not usually be inclined to.

 Look at the contrast in light and shadow.
-Make the shadow a main focus of your compositions.
+Make the shadow the main focus of your compositions.

 Reflections are all around us.
 Often we tend not to notice them or include them intentionally in our photographs.

 Move around and watch what happens.
-You position in relationship to what is being reflected will change dramatically as you move.
+Your position in relation to what is being reflected will change dramatically as you move.

 Find the best point of view to make your photos from.
 Take lots, each from a slightly different angle.

 You can find reflections in:

 When you are photographing reflections of things on a colored surface, pay attention to how the color influences your photo.